Jo3115/LushCodeJam2019/README.md

 `venv\Scripts\activate`

-You should then see the name of the virtual environment in brackets on the left hand side of the command prompt.
+You should then see the name of the virtual environment in brackets on the left-hand side of the command prompt.

-Next we will need in install `flask`, `requests` and `colourgram`, do this as follows:
+Next, we will need to install `flask`, `requests` and `colourgram`, do this as follows:

 `pip install Flask`